 Everyone going into the field should be aware of the danger of ticks!
-There is an excellent leaflet published by Lyme Disease Action or see the NHS's advice.
-Buy proper tick removal tools and keep them handy as it's important to remove ticks as soon as possible.
+There is an excellent leaflet on www.lymediseaseaction.org.uk.
+Buy proper tick removal tools and keep them handy as it's important to remove ticks asap.
+Don't use tweezers or your finger nails as that increases the chance of Lyme disease - if you don't have the right tool to hand, then try this technique using a cotton bud.